Notes on time and causality

 1. A goal is a mental image representing a state of affairs which is for some reason desirable for an individual, or the opposite - undesirable.

 With that in mind, let’s go back to the distinction between dogmatic and empirical thinking.
 As we said, when thinking empirically, we obtain information about the world, and when thinking dogmatically are we able to use the information that we gained.
-We said that empirical and dogmatic thinking go hand in hand, that you cannot have one without the other, but another way to look at it is that they are actually in conflict - one makes you smarter, but unable to do anything - the other turns you into a mindless machine that can only chase windmills.
+We said that empirical and dogmatic thinking go hand in hand, that you cannot have one without the other, but another way to look at it is that they are actually in conflict - one makes you smarter, but at the expense of your inaction (you are not unable to do anything) — the other turns you into a mindless machine that can only chase windmills.

-Furthermore, when comparing the two modes of thinking, we may say that the empirical part is somewhat more “legit” than the dogmatic one.
-When thinking empirically we enrich our representation of the world.
-If we have goals, empirical thinking helps us find more and more ways of achieving these goals.
-If our aim is knowledge and precision, we should only think empirically and practice suspension of judgment, collecting all info and enriching our knowledge without ever trying to unite and structure it, as every structure is a simplification.
+Furthermore, when comparing the two modes of thinking, we might say that the empirical part is somewhat more “legit” than the dogmatic one.
+When thinking empirically, we enrich our representation of the world.
+If we have goals, empirical thinking helps us find more ways of achieving them.
+If our aim is knowledge and precision, we should only think empirically and practice suspension of judgment, collecting all information and enriching our knowledge without trying to unite and structure it, as every structure is a simplification.

-The reason we think dogmatically is just because of our (living beings’) modus operandi and it is pretty simple - we sometimes have to act.
-The situation is “do or die” for some of these goals as (as abstract they are) sometimes our whole existence depends on achieving them.
+We think dogmatically simply because of our (living beings’) modus operandi — sometimes, we just have to act.
+The situation becomes “do or die” for some of these goals, as abstract as they may be, and sometimes our whole existence depends on achieving them.

-If this factor wasn’t there, our whole world would be different - we would just watch reality forever, studying getting more and more intimately knowledgeable with the way it is, but doing nothing more.
+If this factor wasn’t there, our whole world would be different — we would just observe reality forever, studying it, becoming more intimately knowledgeable with the way it works, but doing nothing more.
 But we get hungry.
-And when that moment comes, we have to assume we know enough and switch to dogmatic mode in order to try to catch some prey, or to get to the grocery store.
-It is at this moment is when the mental image is formed.
-The image of food is a product of the fact that we get hungry, as is any other mental image, in any other lifeform:
+And when that moment comes, we have to assume we know enough and switch to dogmatic mode in order to catch some prey or get to the grocery store.
+It is at this moment that the mental image is formed.
+The image of food is a product of the fact that we get hungry.
+In general, any mental image is a product of a goal:

-2. All mental images that a given individual forms are either desirable (or undesirable).
-So all mental images are trivially associated with or are themselves goals (or antigoals).
+1. All mental images that a given individual forms are either desirable or undesirable.
+So all mental images are trivially associated with, or are themselves, goals (or anti-goals).

 A corollary of that is:

-3. No mental image or a piece of knowledge that relies on mental images is objective - all of them are actually a product of the individual's characteristics.
+1. No mental image or piece of knowledge that relies on mental images is objective — they are all actually a product of the individual’s characteristics.

 For example, the pistol and glass example is associated with the desire to break the glass for some reason.

-The situation changes when we observe mental images with their connection to goals.
-Goals are by definition desirable (or undesirable), they cause pain (or pleasure), they make us fed (or hungry).
+The situation changes when we observe mental images in connection to goals.
+Goals are, by definition, desirable (or undesirable), they cause pain (or pleasure), they make us fed (or hungry).
 And it is based on these sentiments that we deem the mental images that correspond to them true (or false).

-3. A mental image has a degree of reality, that can be equated with the degree in which its corresponding goal is desirable for the individual (based on an individual's own subjective criteria).
-Comparing mental images with one another is a converged way of comparing the goals for which they stand for.
+1. A mental image has a degree of reality that can be equated with the degree to which its corresponding goal is desirable for the individual (based on the individual’s own subjective criteria).
+Comparing mental images with one another is a converged way of comparing the goals for which they stand.

-Notice that I don’t say that the truth can be equated with how often the goal is successfully achieved by the individual.
-Achieving a goal is abstract, having it influence our worldview is not.
+Notice that I don’t say that truth can be equated with how often the goal is successfully achieved by the individual.
+This is because achieving a goal is abstract; having it influence our worldview is not.

-In our everyday thinking, we don’t always associate truth with pleasure and falsity with pain, for example, we have expressions like “truth hurts” that representing the conflict between mental images and reality.
-Let’s talk about how perception evolved to get to that point.
+In our everyday thinking, we don’t always associate truth with pleasure and falsity with pain.
+For example, we have expressions like “truth hurts,” representing the conflict between mental images and reality.
+Let’s discuss how perception evolved to reach that point.

-Such organisms can also work with concepts (a concept in their case being just a collection of memories that resemble one another), but they are still very simple.
-For them, the concepts of truth and falsity (if we can call them that) are equivalent to the feelings of pleasure and pain.
+Such organisms would also be able to process concepts, though in their case, a concept is simply a collection of similar memories.
+However, these organisms remain quite simple, as for them, the concepts of truth and falsity — if we can even call them that — are equivalent to feelings of pleasure and pain.

-More complex are organisms that have the ability (or perhaps it is more correct to say “the ambition”) to predict the future.
-Indeed those are the ones that have a concept of a future and past at all, as the concept of a prediction is the same as that of the future.
-Predicting the future requires more than just taking stale pictures of things and figuring out what you need to do in case a similar situation arises: it requires the organism to have the concept of a world (or of “substance” as it is sometimes called).
-This can allow organisms to produce images that:
+More complex are organisms that possess the ability — or perhaps it’s more accurate to say “ambition” — to predict the future.
+These organisms have a concept of both the future and the past, as the notion of prediction precedes the concept of the future itself.
+Predicting the future requires more than just recalling past experiences and reacting accordingly, it requires the organism to understand the concept of a “world” (or “substance,” as it is sometimes called).
+This allows them to produce mental images that:

-If they could talk, simple organisms would probably say that they are wrong by default, whereas we, because we are “smarter” consider ourselves correct by default.
+If simple organisms assume they are wrong by default, whereas we, because we are “smarter,” assume we are correct by default.

-4. Statements that have only limited scope can be justified only by *observation* - if I observe two or three objects that I categorize as `A`s (e.g. "apples") and I find that they possess the property `B` (e.g. "tasty"), I can conclude that `Some A-s are B` based on those observations alone i.e. based on my instincts.
+1. Statements with limited scope can only be justified by observation.
+If I observe two or three objects that I categorize as As (e.g., “apples”) and find that they possess the property B (e.g., “tasty”), I can conclude that Some A-s are B based on those observations alone, relying on my instincts.

-Statements with universal scope, on the other hand, are axiomatic by their nature - they create reality as much as they describe it.
-My basis for saying `All A-s are B` is not at all different from my basis for saying `Some A-s are B`.
-What is different is my decision to assume that this piece of knowledge is universal.
+On the other hand, statements with universal scope are axiomatic by nature — they shape reality as much as they describe it.
+My basis for asserting All A-s are B is not fundamentally different from my basis for saying Some A-s are B. What differs is my decision to assume that this piece of knowledge is universal.

 References